-In comparison to the scMultiome-ATAC analysis, the combination of scRNA with scC&T-seq is more difficult to implement (Lahnemann et al., 2020;Lee et al., 2020), especially for repressive or promoter distal histone marks like H3K9me3 and H3K27me3.
-To address this point, we here also devised a scMultiome-C&T protocol with specific adapters loaded on a Protein A-tagged Tn5 that can be easily applied by other laboratories.
-A similar workflow has been described before but as a single readout without transcriptome information (Kaya-Okur et al., 2019).
+In comparison to the scMultiome-ATAC analysis, the combination of scRNA with scC&T-seq is more difficult to implement (Lahnemann et al., 2020; Lee et al., 2020), especially for repressive or promoter distal histone marks like H3K9me3 and H3K27me3.
+To address this point, we also devised a scMultiome-C&T protocol with specific adapters loaded on a Protein A-tagged Tn5 that can be easily applied by other laboratories.
+A similar droplet-based workflow has been described before but as a single readout without transcriptome information (Kaya-Okur et al., 2019).
+In addition, combinatorial barcoding has been used for detecting histone profiles and RNA (Zhu et al., 2021).
 Here, we used our scMultiome-C&T method to analyze the repressive H3K27me3 histone modification together with the RNA from the same cell.
-An enrichment of H3K27me3 and repression of transcription was detected at loci that were previously described as silenced by H3K27me3 (Soshnikova and Duboule, 2009;Noordermeer et al., 2011).
+An enrichment of H3K27me3 and repression of transcription was detected at loci that were previously described as silenced by H3K27me3 (Soshnikova and Duboule, 2009; Noordermeer et al., 2011) and heterogeneity within a cell line could be detected despite the inherent sparsity of the data.
 We expect that our technique will work well for all C&T-grade antibodies and can thus easily be adapted to other histone modifications of interest.
+Furthermore, no specific equipment to run this assay would be required than the one that might already be in place in labs generating singlecell data.